OrderLab/OKLib/README_detailed.md

 This is important step for evaluating on HDFS.
 If later you see compilation errors `protoc not found` when compiling HDFS, it is usually due to this is not set properly.

-# 2. Reproducing Sec 9.1 Generation Overview && Sec 9.3 Performance (Offline)
+# 2. Reproduce Sec 9.1 Generation Overview && Sec 9.3 Performance (Offline)

 This experiment reproduces the trace generation, rule inference and verification phase on 8 cases of Zookeeper and 10 cases of HDFS.
 In paper we list the total rule number (Sec 9.1) and execution time (Sec 9.3).
 Note that since all three phases are non-deterministic execution, the absolute numbers may vary upon each execution.
 The execution time depends on hardware performance.